 Despite having been in mission service for over thirty years, I have never experienced a year like 2020!
 I am not alone in this and in facing the reality of God's words in Isaiah.
-His purposes and plans are, most definitely, not ours!
+His purposes and plans are, tion for so many people.

+most definitely, not ours!